ScooterDelta/react-vite-federation-playground/README.md

 #### Opinionated Initialization

 If we introduced a shared basic type of what we expect the top level routes to look like, where we can simply extend the basic `RouteObject` from react router to also include a key to lazily initialize MFE Modules, e.g: `lazyMfe?: string`.
+This is implemented in the [packages/federation/src/types/application-routes.type.ts](./packages/federation/src/types/application-routes.type.ts) to show how it may look.

-A possible implementation of this is shown in the shared module to [build-application-routes](./packages/federation/src/core/build-application-routes.ts) which will build the application routes from a `lazyMfe` initializer, a test of this method being consumed by the `host` and `clients/mfe-*` applications is available on the branch `feature/utilize-application-routes`.
+These application routes can be converted back to standard `RouteObject` with the [build-application-routes](./packages/federation/src/core/build-application-routes.ts) method, which will build the application routes from a `lazyMfe` initializer.
+One of the Micro Frontend Applications take advantage of this: `clients/mfe-one-dyn`.

 This method exposes an underlying issue in the [@originjs/vite-plugin-federation](https://github.com/originjs/vite-plugin-federation) library, discussed in the following threads:

 - [issues/401 - Importing federated module name via variable](https://github.com/originjs/vite-plugin-federation/issues/401)
 - [discussions/193 - Dynamic/runtime remotes](https://github.com/originjs/vite-plugin-federation/discussions/193)

-To view the full list of changes to achieve the dynamic module loading, please see the diff between [main and utilize-application-routes](https://github.com/ScooterDelta/react-vite-federation-playground/compare/main...feature/utilize-application-routes).

 The core of this change is to remove direct imports from the [clients/mfe-one/src/routes.tsx](./clients/mfe-one/src/routes.tsx), so those routes can be tree shaken out of the application.
 They are then lazy loaded when the micro frontend application is initialized in the host container, which will fetch the bundles from the remote.